 Shingles Herpes Zoster

-Shingles virus (herpes zoster) presents as a red rash that often wraps around the torso, but may appear anywhere on the body, accompanied frequently by a headache with fever and fatigue.
+Shingles Herpes Zoster presents as a red rash that often wraps around the torso.
+However, it may appear anywhere on the body.
+A headache with fever and fatigue frequently accompanies it.

-There are two preventive shingles vaccines that have been approved in the United States:
+There are two shingles vaccines approved in the United States:

-- Shingrix (herpes zoster subunit vaccine) is a preventative vaccine used on adults 50 years or older.
-This vaccine is given in two doses, with the second dose administered between 2 and 6 months after the first, and is the preferred treatment option due to its high probability of success (>90% effectiveness).
+- Shingrix (herpes zoster subunit vaccine) is a vaccine used on adults 50 years or older.
+This vaccine is given in two doses.
+The second dose is given between 2 and 6 months after the first.
+It is the best option due to its high success (>90% effectiveness).

 Shingles is a product of the virus that causes chickenpox, the varicella-zoster virus.
 Regardless of when the disease was contracted, anyone who has had chickenpox is at risk for shingles later down the line.